wethinkagile/console-paint/README.md

 ## Versions

+### v0.1
-- v0.1: First fully working version
+First fully working version

+### v0.2
+Moved all test calls over to test.py and fixed some tests

 # Libraries